 In Albania, last week's (15 -16 April) earthquakes killed thirty-five people and made forty-six thousand homeless.

-In Albania, last week's (15 -16 April) earthquakes killed thirty-five people and made forty-six thousand homeless.
+Background: In Albania, last week's (15 -16 April) earthquakes killed thirty-five people and made forty-six thousand homeless.
 Figures released by the Albanian authorities said that, inside two buildings were either damaged or destroyed, and almost four hundred people were injured.

 SYNOPSIS: This is Shkoda, an important inland trading centre in the northeast of Albania, some eighty-eight kilometres (55 miles) north of the capital, Tirana.
 Along with Lezha, a copper-mining township thirty-two kilometres (20 miles) to the south, it was the hardest hit of Albanian urban areas in quakes, which also devastated large areas of Yugoslavia.
 Houses, schools and almost five hundred government buildings were damaged.